Cuis-Smalltalk/Learning-Cuis/LayoutTourPart2.md

 Now this I like!

-Let me command-click and use the yellow circle to drag the corner around.
+Let me command-click and use the yellow circle to drag the lower right corner around to resiz.

 ![Cuis Window](LayoutTour/Cuis-6/Part-2/LayoutTour2_24.png)